How to Make a Dutch Oven Chicken with Crispy Skin

 Carefully lift the Dutch oven from the oven and remove the lid—carefully, as steam will escape.
 Sprinkle the remaining teaspoon of salt over the chicken.
 Scatter the potatoes around the chicken.
 Pour the broth into the pan, slowly, so as not to splash the liquid.

-Cover the pan again and return to the oven for another 25 minutes.
+Return the pan to the oven, uncovered, for another 25 minutes.
 The added liquid helps to keep the meat moist and, again, helps the chicken to cook evenly.

 Kick up the oven temperature to 400°.
-For this final round, you’ll remove the lid of the Dutch oven, allowing the chicken to dry roast and become crispy.
+This allows the chicken to dry roast and become crispy.

 The baking is done!
 Remove the pan from the oven and tent the chicken with foil for 15 minutes before carving.
 In this resting time, the chicken will continue to cook, and the juices will distribute throughout the meat.
 If you slice immediately, you’ll lose too much delicious juice.